 Pix-Star 15-inch Photo Frame

 This extra-large Pix-Star model is designed specifically for photos, but also has a host of other smart features designed to make the photo frame more interactive.
-It can work with a dizzying array of online photo services, including Facebook, Picasa, Flickr, and many more – or you can just email your photos to the frame with a dedicated email address you get when setting.
+It can work with a dizzying array of online photo services, including Facebook, Picasa, Flickr, and many more — or you can just email your photos to the frame through a dedicated email address you get when setting it up.
 If you keep your photos on your phone, no problem, there’s an iOS and Android app for moving photos that way.
 Physical devices?
 The frame has you covered with USB and SDHC memory card compatibility.

 Echo Show 2

 The original Echo Show was one of the first smart displays to hit the market, but it was a little too bulky to serve as a good picture frame.
 Thankfully, the Echo Show 2 switched out the design for a photo frame-like model that also has superior sound.
 Much like the Google Nest Hub, this smart display can do a little of everything, including play or stream music, shows, and online videos.
 You can also use Alexa voice commands to search the internet, ask for reports, and control smart devices throughout your home.
 You can also create photo slideshows to view via Amazon Prime photos, or a collection of Facebook photos (if you download the accompanying Facebook skill).
 You can create multiple photo albums and switch between them as you want, too.
 And all this for a price that isn’t any higher than high-end smart picture frames.